ccicconetti/markovsim/README.md

 a fraction of its requests towards the secondary server (the fraction being equal for all clients and called Chi in code).

+If you use this tool in your research, please cite as:

+C. Cicconetti, M. Conti and A. Passarella, _Uncoordinated access to serverless computing in MEC systems for IoT_, Computer Networks, https://doi.org/10.1016/j.comnet.2020.107184

 ## Dependencies

 Uses Python 2.7.
 Requires numpy and scipy.